Dynamic reconfiguration of human brain networks during learning: Supplementary Discussion

 \subsection{Measuring Differences in Brain States}

 In the present work, we have characterized differences in brain states during learning by examining the global network architecture and measuring differences between that architecture over three experimental sessions.
-An alternative line of investigation would be to seek subnetwork motifs that have the potential to distinguish between brain states.
+An alternative line of investigation would be to seek network motifs (i.e., small patterns of nodes and edges) that have the potential to distinguish between brain states.
 This could be done using statistical methods \cite{Zalesky2010b}, machine-learning techniques \cite{Richiardi2010}, or a combination of the two \cite{Shinkareva2010}.
 Our approach, however, has the advantage of assessing alterations in large-scale achitectural properties rather than differences in small parts of that architecture.
 Additionally, the approach that we have chosen provides a direct characterization of the underlying functional connectivity architecture irrespective of differences between brain states.
 Using this approach, we have therefore been able to demonstrate, for example, that there is significant non-random modular organization across multiple temporal scales.